chriys/simpleml/README.md

 # Simpleml
-> :warning: **If you are cloning**: Keep in mind this library is a Work-In-Progress.
+> :warning: **If you are cloning this repo**: Keep in mind this library is a Work-In-Progress.
 Some functionalities are yet to be fully implemented.

 ## Content
 1. [Installation](#installation)